matteopilz/OpenMS-website/content/en/code-of-conduct.md

 ### Diversity Statement

-The NumPy project welcomes and encourages participation by everyone.
+The openms project welcomes and encourages participation by everyone.
 We are committed to being a community that everyone enjoys being part of.
 Although we may not always be able to accommodate each individual’s preferences, we try our best to treat everyone kindly.

 No matter how you identify yourself or how others perceive you: we welcome you.
 Though no list can hope to be comprehensive, we explicitly honour diversity in: age, culture, ethnicity, genotype, gender identity or expression, language, national origin, neurotype, phenotype, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, subculture and technical ability, to the extent that these do not conflict with this code of conduct.

-Though we welcome people fluent in all languages, NumPy development is conducted in English.
+Though we welcome people fluent in all languages, openms development is conducted in English.

-Standards for behaviour in the NumPy community are detailed in the Code of Conduct above.
+Standards for behaviour in the openms community are detailed in the Code of Conduct above.
 Participants in our community should uphold these standards in all their interactions and help others to do so as well (see next section).

 ### Reporting Guidelines